 We hope these tips help YOU to help protect your home this winter.
 As always, we’d like to thank you for selecting Eastwood Homes as your builder.
 We’re honored to have helped create a warm retreat for you and your family!
 Bundle up and keep warm.
 We look forward to continuing to serve you.

 Eastwood Homes Warranty Team

-We can all agree that now is a great time to buy with historically low interest rates, but there’s no denying that for-sale homes are disappearing fast.
+We can all agree that now is a great time to buy with historically low-interest rates, but there’s no denying that for-sale homes are disappearing fast.
 How do you balance the “great time to buy” message you keep seeing and hearing, with the reality of an extreme seller’s market?
 We are here to help!

 With the new year upon us, it means it’s time for another Pantone Color of The Year selection!
-This year to predict how 2021 will unfold, they decided to go with two colors that compliments each other very well.
+This year to predict how 2021 will unfold, they decided to go with two colors that complement each other very well.
 They are Ultimate Gray and Illuminating, which is a bright and sunny yellow.